 Here at Glendoune B&B we understand that customers care about the use and storage of their personal information and data.
-This document sets out our policy on how we collect, use and protect your personal information in accordance with the General Data Protection Regulations ("GDPR").
+This document sets out our policy on how we collect, use and protect your personal information in accordance with the General Data Protection Regulations ('GDPR') and Data Protection Act 2018.
 Please be assured that your personal data will be treated as strictly confidential.
 We do not use any form of automated decision making in our business.

 For the purpose of the GDPR, Angus and Margaret Noble are the "data controllers" and any enquiry regarding the collection, processing, storage or amendment of your information should be addressed to: